Mississippi University for Women logo

 Is Mississippi University for Women the right fit for me?

 Whether Mississippi University for Women is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (90% admit rate), cost ($7,656/year out-of-state), campus culture in Columbus, and available programs.
+Key factors to consider: admissions selectivity (90% admit rate), avg net price ($12,411/year after aid), campus culture in Columbus, and available programs.
 Use CollegeCove's compare tool to weigh Mississippi University for Women against similar schools side-by-side.

 Quick Facts